Darvin Ham just wants to help LeBron James stay healthy and get stronger as the playoffs approach

 “We’ll get with the performance team, build out a plan for everybody and, again, the plan is to get stronger as the season gets longer.
 That’ll be my No. 1 goal is to try lessen some of the wear and tear on LeBron because I feel like he’s shown that level he’s playing at is not going anywhere anytime soon.
 I just want to try to help assist him with being able to sustain that level.”

-LeBron has repeatedly spoken about being against minutes restrictions and load management, but considering how each of his last two seasons have ended — with him on the bench injured — and that being the fate for three of his four seasons in Los Angeles and one has to wonder if he’s open to making some changes.
+LeBron has repeatedly spoken about being against minutes restrictions and load management, but considering how each of his last two seasons have ended, and three of his four in Los Angeles — with him on the bench, injured — one has to wonder if he’s open to making some changes.

-The fact remains that no matter if Russell Westbrook is on the roster or who the supporting cast consists of, if LeBron or Anthony Davis are not healthy, it doesn’t matter as the Lakers won’t be competitive.
-LeBron’s health should be one of the top priorities for the Lakers moving forward as preserving him only serves to preserve their title chances.
+The fact remains that the Lakers will only be competitive if LeBron and Anthony Davis are healthy, regardless of Russell Westbrook or a solid supporting cast’s presence on the roster.
+LeBron’s health should be one of the top priorities for the Lakers moving forward as preserving him is essential to preserving any hope of winning another title.

 For more Lakers talk, subscribe to the Silver Screen and Roll podcast feed on iTunes, Spotify, Stitcher or Google Podcasts.
 You can follow Jacob on Twitter at @JacobRude.